 4. Click on the Factory Upgrade button.

 - Once you click on the Factory Upgrade button your FixMeStick will proceed to download the latest version and then begin to re-image your FixMeStick.
+If the update page disappears immediately, it likely did not go through.
+In that case, click here.

 5. Once the re-imaging stage is complete, your FixMeStick is now ready to use.
 You can click on Reboot and Start FixMeStick again to get the scan started.